ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

   The terminology for describing YANG data models is found in
   {{!RFC7950}}.

-  TBD: Recap the concept of chassis/slot/component/board/... in TMF.
+  TBD: Recap the concept of chassis/slot/component/board/... in {{TMF-MTOSI}}.

   Following terms are used for representation of the hierarchies in the optical network inventory.

-  Network Element:

-  Cabinet：a combination of rack, chassis and shelf.

-  Chassis:
+  Network Element: a device installed on one or several shelves and can afford some specific transmission function independently.

+  Cabinet: a holder of device and provides power supply for the device in it

+  Chassis:  a holder of device installation

-  Slot:
+  Slot: a holder of board

-  Component:

-  Board/Card:
+  Component: holders and equipments of network element, includes rack, shelf, slot, subslot, board and port

+  Board/Card: a  pluggable equipment  on network element and can afford a specific transmission function independently.

+  Port: an interface on board

 ## Tree Diagram